 Earn credit as a scout, 4-H member, church, or youth group member

 Meet and make new friends

-School Year Opportunities These include helping with recreational programs for children, families, pre-teens and teens such as:
+These include, but not limited to, helping with recreational programs for children, families, pre-teens and teens such as:

 Earn a Presidential Service Award You can earn a Presidential Service Award for your volunteer work this summer!
 More information here.

 A Note to Parents

 Please have your child make contact with us directly—email is preferred.
 The agreement will be between City staff and your teen and we want to help your child develop leadership skills.
 Part of that is making the initial contact.